GMF returns to London and Wroclaw – two different genres, two distinct styles, two unique events!

 Game Music Festival consists of more than concerts featuring the music of video games; it also involves multiple educational and informative events, sessions, and meetings with composers, industry leaders, and experts.
 During masterclass workshops, participants will be able to ‘see backstage’, discover something about how audio is being created for games, improve their various competencies, and learn many new tips and tricks to better create and analyse game music.

-In parallel to the festival’s concerts, meetings and discussions will be held with several game audio professionals, including masterclass workshops conducted by composers, such as Gareth Coker, as well as other special guests of Game Music Festival 2022 (see below for a complete list).
+In parallel to the festival’s concerts, meetings and discussions will be held with several game audio professionals, including masterclass workshops conducted by composers.

 Those sessions will be a unique opportunity to have closer look into the world of music and sounds of contemporary video games.
 This will be hugely beneficial for everyone who plans to build a career in composing or designing sound.